websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/setting-up-jndi-on-tomcat.md

 {bdg-secondary}`Applicable for Liferay DXP 7.4+ or Liferay Portal 7.4+`

-To set up JNDI resources, you need to put the necessary JDBC drivers into the Tomcat lib directory (i.e. `tomcat-9.0.56\lib`).
-For example, if you are using an Oracle database, copy the `ojdbc8.jar` file.
-If you are using a [Hikari Connection Pool](https://github.com/brettwooldridge/HikariCP), you will need to copy the `hikaricp.jar` and `slf4-api.jar` files as well.
+To set up JNDI resources, you must put the necessary JDBC drivers in the Tomcat lib directory (i.e. `tomcat-9.0.56/lib`).
+For example, if you use an Oracle database, copy the `ojdbc8.jar` file.
+If you use the default [Hikari Connection Pool](https://github.com/brettwooldridge/HikariCP), you must copy the `hikaricp.jar` and `slf4-api.jar` files as well.

-After placing the necessary files, define your JNDI resources.
+After copying the necessary files, define your JNDI resources.

-For example, in the `tomcat-9.0.56\conf\Catalina\localhost\ROOT.xml` file:
+For example, modify the `tomcat-9.0.56/conf/Catalina/localhost/ROOT.xml` file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>